sad0p/go-readelf/README.md

 ------------------------------------------ Work In Progress -----------------------------------------------------------------

-- Adding program header parsing (2 weeks max from this commit).
+- Adding program header parsing (2 weeks max from this commit). -- COMPLETED (thanks to contributor leifiel)